kitsnotes/hollywood/desktop/README.md

-# The Cat Presents: Hollywood
+# The Cat Presents: Arion

-This is the Hollywood Desktop Environment.
-This is an **experimental** XDG compliant desktop for the Hollywood Operating System.
+This is the Arion Desktop Environment.
+This is an **experimental** XDG compliant desktop for the Arion Operating System.
 This code is not designed to operate on GNU/Linux and adoptions for GNU/Linux (systemd, etc) are outside the scope of this project.

 This code *should* build on Alpine or Adiele Linux, however, that is also outside of scope.